atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/smart-search.md

 {% endtabs %}

 {% hint style="info" %}
-**Advantages of Smart Search:**

-* Supports real-time search for booking windows and routes not covered in "Search API".
-* Enhances search result rate and overall coverage.

-*Points to note:*

-* Smart Search will be activated "on demand".
-Please contact your account manager or sales director if you want this feature to be activated.
-* The 1st response will usually send "smartEnd"=false.
-This means that the search is still ongoing.
-Send the next request with "requestId" received from the 1st response.
-Keep doing this at regular intervals until "smartEnd"=true.

 **The search results will include a lot of items.
 Some highlights are:**

 * The returned currency is by configuration according to the business agreement between you and Atlas.